gorpapyan2/Ararat-Oil/src/docs/cleanup-progress.md

 - [x] Create StandardizedDataTable component with all required functionalities
 - [x] Create helper functions to make migration easier
 - [x] Add example usage in documentation
-- [x] Create test files for all table components
+- [✓] Create test files for all table components
+  - Added comprehensive test coverage for StandardizedDataTable component (1 file, 6 test cases)
 - [ ] Update imports across codebase to use new components

 ## Additional Tasks